buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcGeometricConstraintResource/Types/IfcAlignmentHorizontalSegmentTypeEnum.md

 !["Cubic transition"](../../figures/ifcalignmenthorizontalsegmenttypeenum-cubic.png "Figure 2 &mdash; Alignment formula for cubic")</Documentation>
 <br/>

-Since the manual computation of cubics was considerable easier compared to the theoretically sound clothoid, cubic transistions became very popular as "good enough" replacement curves.
+Since the manual computation of cubics was considerable easier compared to the theoretically sound clothoid, cubic transitions became very popular as "good enough" replacement curves.

 Cubic transition bends can still be found in many legacy alignments based on earlier design regulations.
 There also exist regulations containing cubic transitions for new designs.